What is a Competency Based Interview?

 Competency based interview is the most popular forms of the interview that is been adopted by most organizations these days.
 It is because this type of interview session allows interviewers to judge about skills and abilities of the candidate.
 The employers can know the realistic skills and capabilities that the interviewee possesses.
 This form of interview is more structured and systematic.
 Each question listed under it can target a particular competency of the candidate.
 Moreover, it is also an opportunity for the interviewee to present their skills in an impressive manner to the employer.
 It, therefore, becomes vital for the candidate to pass this interview.

-So, what is the finest approach to get through the competency based interview and how you can pass it with confidence and ease?
+So, what is the finest approach to get through the competency based interview and how you can pass how to pass competency based interviews with confidence and ease?
 Check it out!

 Tips to Prepare and Pass a Competency Based Interview:

-The following mentioned are few competency based interview tips to prepare and pass competency based interview.
+The following mentioned are few competency based interview tips for how to pass a competency based interview.

 1. Don’t only plan but do prepare: